Black History and Contemporary Healthcare

 Quality Interactions offers accredited courses on implicit bias and cross-cultural communication skills to help healthcare providers navigate medical mistrust and provide an affirming healthcare experience for Black patients.

-This year we will be releasing a new course on Racial Health Equity to address issues of discrimination and systemic racism.
+Soon we will be releasing a new course on Racial Health Equity to address issues of discrimination and systemic racism.
 Sign up for early access to this groundbreaking and timely new course.